Learning to Steer Markovian Agents under Model Uncertainty: Experiments

 Firstly, we demonstrate the suboptimal behavior if the mediator ignores the model uncertainty and just randomly deploys the optimal strategy of $f_{0.7}$ or $f_{1.0}$.
 To do this, we train the (history-independent) optimal steering strategy by Alg.~\ref{alg:known_case}, as if we know $f^*=f_{0.7}$ (or $f^*=f_{1.0}$), which we denote as $\psi^*_{0.7}$ (or $\psi^*_{1.0}$).
 To meet with our Desideratum~\ref{des:steering_gap}, we first set the accuracy level $\epsilon = 0.01$, and search the minimal $\beta$ so that the learned steering strategy can achieve $\epsilon$-steering gap (see Appx.~\ref{appx:exp_unknown_small_set}).
 Because of the difference in $\mu$, we have $\beta = 70$ and $\beta=20$ in training $\psi^*_{0.7}$ and $\psi^*_{1.0}$, respectively, and empirically, we observe that $\psi^*_{0.7}$ requires much larger steering reward than $\psi^*_{1.0}$.
 As we marked in \red{red} in Table~\ref{table:belief_state_based_strategy}-(a) and (b), because of the difference in the steering signal, $\psi^*_{0.7}$ consumes much higher steering cost to achieve the same accuracy level in $f_{1.0}$, and $\psi^*_{1.0}$ may fail to steer agents with $f_{0.7}$ to the desired accuracy.
 Next, we train another strategy $\psi^*_{\text{Belief}}$ via Alg.~\ref{alg:unknown_finite_case}, which predicts the steering reward based on both the agents' policy $\vecpi$ and the belief state of the model.
 As we can see, $\psi^*_{\text{Belief}}$ can almost always achieve the desired $\epsilon$-steering gap with reasonable steering cost.

 \textbf{Large Model Set $|\cF|$: The \texttt{FETE} Framework}\quad In this part, we evaluate the \texttt{FETE} framework (Proc.~\ref{procedure:large_model_set} in Sec.~\ref{sec:unknown_large_case}).
-We consider $N$-player normal-form cooperative games with two actions \texttt{A} and \texttt{B}.
-Each agent will receive the same reward if all of them take the same actions, and no reward otherwise.
-The rewards for action $\texttt{A}$ and $\texttt{B}$ are 2 and 1, respectively.
+We consider an cooperative setting with $N=10$ players.
+Each agent has two actions \texttt{A} and \texttt{B}, and the mediator only receives non-zero utility when all the agents cooperate together to take action $\texttt{A}$, i.e. $\eta^\goal(\vecpi) := \prod_{n=1}^N\pi^n(\texttt{A})$.
+The agents do not have intrinsic rewards ($\vecr=0$), but the mediator's can steer them to maximize its own utility by providing additional steering rewards.